aabbtree77/miniguestlog/README.md

 - mongodb.com Atlas (free plan) to store data.

-- ipify.org to get the visitor's IP.
+- ipify.org to get the visitor IP.

-- maxmind.com to infer the city and country based on the IP.
+- maxmind.com GeoLite2 DB to infer the city and country based on the IP.

 Tracking can be accomplished much much easier with [Google Analytics](https://en.wikipedia.org/wiki/Google_Analytics) (GA) for free, without coding.
 However, GA is banned in many European countries such as France, Finland, Sweden...